larswww/hyf-assignment-test-setup/3-UsingAPIs/Week1/README.md

 So what do you think the JavaScript engine is doing while it is waiting for a `setTimeout()` to fire?
 Well, since it has nothing else waiting for it to do on its call stack, it is just sitting idle.

 Lets give the JavaScript engine something more to do.
-Paste this code just above the `module.exports` line:
+Paste this code just above the `export default` line:

 ```js
 function wasteTimeBlocking() {